mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Colouring the image
 ===================

-Much like preparing the line art, there's many different ways of colouring a layer.
+Much like preparing the line art, there's many different ways of coloring a layer.

 You could for example fill in everything by hand, but while that is very precise it also takes a lot of work.
 Let's take a look at the other options, shall we?